 Kate and Wills were offered a baby box before Prince George's birth

-Where can I get a baby box from?Apart from the two hospitals taking part in the trial, baby boxes are also available to be purchased from several businesses that were created in recent years.
+Where can I get a baby box from?Apart from the hospitals that are currently involved in the pilot scheme, baby boxes are also available to be purchased from several businesses that were created in recent years.